 A food craving is an intense desire for a specific food.
-This desire can seem uncontrollable, and a person may feel as though they cannot satisfy their hunger until they get that particular food.
+This desire can seem uncontrollable, and may cause a person to crave typically unhealthy foods.

 Food cravings are extremely common, with